chobbledotcom/vegan-prestwich/place/the-coffee-sack.md

 - "Sunday: 9:30am–5:30pm"

 ---

+[September 2023:](https://www.facebook.com/groups/veganprestwich/posts/1999686563742083/) "We had lunch at the Coffee Sack today - their new spiced chickpea salad stuff is lush!
+They've got a full vegan menu (you gotta ask for it) and the coffee and cakes are always A++ too.
+Highly recommend checking them out"

 [July 2023:](https://dumpoir.com/c/6069534814710169413) "New fave!
 Cauliflower and vegan halloumi salad from @coffeesackprestwich- you have to ask for vegan halloumi, which comes nicely crisped up.
 Yum!"